Do Deer Move In The Wind? Tips For Hunting Whitetails When It’s Blowing

 Deer will use crosswinds while they're on the move to help catch the scent of does.
 Even though crosswinds can help with bucks finding does, it works to their disadvantage when trying to avoid predators, including human ones.
 Crosswinds can make it difficult for deer to pinpoint a hunter's location, and it also makes it more difficult for deer to communicate with each other.

-Let’s Take A Look At The Research On Deer Moving In The Wind
+Let’s Take A Look At The Research On Deer Movement In The Wind

 Wildlife experiments are notoriously difficult to control for the parameter being tested because the "lab" is the surrounding landscape.
 Factors impacting deer movement could surely be the result of multiple elements working together.